Toalean culture: Chronology

-Neolithic-period, Post-Toalean changes in the archaeological assemblages, characterised by ceramics, ground-edge axes, and rice-farming are seen to represent the arrival of Austronesian-speaking or Nusantoa migrants.
+Neolithic-period, Post-Toalean changes in the archaeological assemblages are characterised by ceramics, ground-edge axes, and rice-farming are seen to represent the arrival of Austronesian-speaking or Nusantoa migrants.

 Discovery

 In 1902, Swiss naturalists Paul and Fritz Sarasin excavated several caves in the highlands of southern Sulawesi.
 Their work uncovered distinctive and finely crafted stone implements, arrowheads, and small tools fashioned from bone.